Sloppy Hand Hygiene in Offices: What a Mistake

 Still not quite sure about what this has got to do with you in particular?
 Join the dots.
 Hand hygiene blunders are one of the top causes of office sick days.
 This transposes to a yearly absenteeism cost of $44 billion to the Australian economy.

 It can be completely off your radar.
-But the importance of hand washing is huge in regards to your finances too.
-It can’t get more tangible than when a flu or cold outbreak gnaws away at your workforce.
+But the importance of hand washing is huge with regards to your finances too.

 Step Up and Protect Your Workplace